LiadKh/LiadKh/README.md

 </summary>
  <p>

-   You tried to encode this?
+   Did you try to encode this?
 </p>
 </details>